-The Smart Future Initiative (SFI) was founded in January 2009 by Dr. Dr. Norbert
+The Smart Future Initiative (SFI) was founded in January 2009 by

-Streitz, a Senior Scientist and Strategic Advisor with more than 30 years of experience in information and communication technology.
+than 35 years of experience in information and communication technology.

 He was previously (among other affiliations) Division Manager and Deputy Director of the Fraunhofer-Institute IPSI, Darmstadt, Germany, and is now the Scientific Director of SFI.

 The goal of the Smart Future Initiative is to establish a forum for triggering, developing and communicating innovative ideas and concepts as well as providing expertise on technology developments and trends determining our current and future life in a fast changing society.
-While the emphasis is on trends and developments in information and communication technology (ICT), the work is grounded in a multi- and interdisciplinary approach considering also social sciences as well as architecture, design and art.
-The overall guideline is
+While the emphasis is on trends and developments in information and communication technology (ICT), our work is grounded in a multi- and interdisciplinary approach considering also social sciences as well as architecture, design and art.
+The overall guideline is a

-" Keep the Human in the Loop".
+Human-Centered Design Approach and To Keep the Human in the Loop.

-While all areas of ICT are contributing to the overall goal, the main focus is currently in the area of Smart Environments, Ambient Intelligence, Ubiquitous and Pervasive Computing, and on the concept of the Disappearing Computer, although the activities are not limited to them.
-These technologies are becoming a de facto key dimension of the emerging information and knowledge society, because new generations of industrial digital products and services are clearly shifted towards the vision of a comprehensive smart computing environment.
-Another important dimension is the use and combination of these technologies with a variety of application domains, for example work, home, leisure, entertainment, education, health care, social engagement and responsible citizenship.
+While all areas of ICT are contributing to the overall goal, we focus on Smart Environments, Ambient Intelligence, Ubiquitous and Pervasive Computing, and concept of the Disappearing Computer (while our activities are not limited to them).
+These technologies are becoming de facto key dimensions of the emerging information and knowledge society, because new generations of industrial digital products and services are clearly shifted towards the vision of a comprehensive smart computing environment.
+Another important dimension is the use and combination of these technologies with a variety of application domains, e.g., mobility, work, home, leisure, entertainment, education, health care, social engagement and responsible citizenship.